richbodo/multibounty/README.md

 * The big kahuna problem is to make it easy for end users to do this without a platform - something that would probably involve much more featureful client wallets than we have seen (proposal, signed transaction sharing, on-chain messaging..

 MultiBounty was created as a blockchainu midterm project.
+Blockchain U rocks.